 The thing with composition is that you want students to approach it in the correct way.
-There is little point sitting them in front of a computer and just saying compose. similarly you want them to get going quickly and be creative, without too many barriers getting in the way
+There is little point sitting them in front of a computer and just saying compose.
+Similarly you want them to get going quickly and be creative, without too many barriers getting in the way

 So get them to choose one note – a G, or C etc. They can work in different octaves but they have to just use one specific note.
 They can change anything else, work in any time signature, use dynamics, accents etc. But just one note.